Robert McNamara as Secretary of Defense: Cuban Missile Crisis

 Although American defense planning focused on using nuclear weapons, Kennedy and McNamara clearly saw that the use of strategic weapons could be suicidal.
 Following the crisis aftermath, McNamara stated, "There is no such thing as strategy, only crisis management."

 After the crisis, McNamara recommended to Kennedy that Admiral Anderson and General LeMay be sacked.
 However, Kennedy was afraid of a Congressional backlash if he sacked two of the chiefs at once.
 Moreover, Kennedy did not wish for his disagreements with the Joint Chiefs to become public and felt that sacking two of the chiefs at once would lead to speculation in the media about such a disagreement.
 Kennedy told McNamara: "All right, you can fire one.
 Which one will it be?"
 Without hesitation, McNamara answered "Anderson".
-Despite this reputed agreement Anderson would remain as CNO for almost a year, until August 1963, after he was nominated to be the new American ambassador to Portugal.
-Anderson would later claim that McNamara attempted to stop the appointment.
+Despite this reputed agreement Anderson would remain as CNO for almost a year, (Note: Six months after the Missile Crisis Adm.
+Anderson would have another conflict with McNamara over his press conference on the Thresher loss, see George Whelan Anderson Jr. § USS Thresher loss) until August 1963, after he was nominated to be the new American ambassador to Portugal.
+Anderson would later claim that McNamara attempted to stop the appointment to Portugal.

 Vietnam War

 Background

 The Truman and Eisenhower administrations had committed the U.S. to support the French and native anti-Communist forces in Vietnam in resisting efforts by the Communists in the North to unify the country.
 Aid was initially limited to financial support, military advice and covert intelligence gathering, but expanded after 1954 when the French withdrew.
 The U.S. Military Assistance Advisory Group (MAAG) Vietnam was established on 1 November 1955.
 CIA advisor Rufus Phillips would later maintain that the Viet Minh had largely been defeated in the South by 1956 via civic action programs, but the U.S. bureaucracies subsequently squandered the victory with inappropriate policies and advice.
-In December 1956, the North Vietnamese government authorized Viet Cong forces in South Vietnam to begin a low-level insurgency.
-The Pentagon Papers later stated: “All evidence points to fall 1959 as the period in which the Viet Cong made their transition from a clandestine political movement to a more overt military operation...[b]y autumn 1959, however, the VC were in a position to field units of battalion size against regular army formations.”
+(Note: According to Rufus Phillips, the U.S. government bureaucracies misapplied their Korean War experience and so created a power vacuum by pressuring the South Vietnamese to: